12ramsake/FKWC_Changepoint/README.md

 The "applied to fmri" sript gives some code to apply the FKWC method to a time series of functions whose domain is three dimensional, such as a single subject f-MRI scan.
+The scripts sim_bridge_git.R and RUN_TEST_ON_BEJ_GIT_V_2_Cleaned.R are the scripts used to do the data analysis in the last section of the paper.
+You will need to go retrieve the dataset from http://fcon_1000.projects.nitrc.org/  .